arialdomartini/arialdomartini.github.io/_posts/for-the-rest-of-us/parser-combinators/2025-04-13-monadic-parser-combinators-13.md

       content: string }
 ```

-Fine!
 How hard can it be?
 The first recipe that comes into mind is:

 - We parse the tag name between `<` and `>` using `between`.
 - Then we parse the content, combining `many` and `anyOf`.